Self-assessment and application scoring

 Evidence of achievements

-It is not possible to be prescriptive about what evidence will be acceptable to justify your selection, although examples have been given in each domain of the types of evidence that could be supplied.
-The key is that it is sufficient for the reviewer to be confident that you have claimed correctly.
+It is not always possible to be prescriptive about what evidence will be acceptable to justify your selection.
+Requirements of your evidence, and examples of what could be supplied, have been given in each domain.
+A key consideration is that the evidence you supply should be sufficient for the reviewer to be confident that you have claimed correctly.

 Evidence needs to be in a format that reviewers can understand and quickly verify the achievement.
 Supplying too much documentation is discouraged, acknowledging it needs to be sufficient.
 Further guidance is available in the evidence documents section.